sigp/lighthouse/book/src/run_a_node.md

 Once the checkpoint is loaded, Lighthouse will sync forwards to the head of the chain.

-If a validator client is connected to the beacon nodem, it will be able to start its duties as soon as forwards sync completes, which typically takes 1-2 minutes.
+If a validator client is connected to the beacon node it will be able to start its duties as soon as forwards sync completes, which typically takes 1-2 minutes.

-> Note: If you have an existing Lighthouse database, you will need to delete the database by using the `--purge-db` flag or manually delete the database with `sudo bash -c "rm -r /path_to_database/beacon/*`.
+> Note: If you have an existing Lighthouse database, you will need to delete the database by using the `--purge-db` flag or manually delete the database with `sudo rm -r /path_to_database/beacon`.
 If you do use a `--purge-db` flag, once checkpoint sync is complete, you can remove the flag upon a restart.

 > **Security Note**: You should cross-reference the `block_root` and `slot` of the loaded checkpoint
 > against a trusted source like another [public endpoint](https://eth-clients.github.io/checkpoint-sync-endpoints/),